 Troubleshooting: Emails not sending vs Emails going to Spam:

 At times you may feel that emails are not being sent when in reality, the email is being triggered and sent by Phoneburner, but the email is getting trapped either by the outgoing SMTP server, or the contact or leads SPAM filters before even getting to their inbox.

 You can check to see if your emails are being sent from Phoneburner in a few ways.

-1. Dial sessions : Go to Dial sessions and under recent dial sessions, you will see the number of emails sent for each session.
-If under emails it says 0 , then you are not sending emails.
-If there are numbers there, the one touch emails are being triggered from Phoneburner.
+1. Dial sessions: Go to Call History and under recent dial sessions, you will see the number of emails sent for each session.
+If under emails it says 0, then you are not sending emails.
+If there are numbers there, the one-touch emails are being triggered by Phoneburner.

 If there is a number there, then emails are being sent and you can click details to see who they were sent too.
 If the user is not receiving them, then this may be a SPAM issue and you can check the link below.

-2. Activity tab: The activity tab of your contacts wills show activity related to the contact and if it says you sent a one touch email or that an email , then it was triggered from Phoneburner.
+2. Activity tab: The activity tab of your contacts will show activity related to the contact and if it says you sent a one-touch email or that an email, then it was triggered from Phoneburner.